20 Meals you can Make From Leftover Sausage

 How often do you have one or two sausages leftover after dinner?
-Usually, they’ll get eaten cold the next day, but did you know you can make a variety of meals with 1 sausage?
+Usually, they’ll get eaten cold the next day so they aren’t wasted.

 We have a simple fried rice recipe here.

 Typically, we either go vegetarian or use whatever meat we have, including at times one sausage diced.